Setting up DAWLink with your DAW

 When loading in the plugin it will likely show "ReWire connection not (yet) established" at first.
 This doesn't mean anything bad in particular, just that the plugin hasn't yet received a message from the ReWire device.
 After you have loaded the ReWire device (see below), just click into the session's timeline once or hit play and it should change to "ReWire connection established".

-You can see that there are only a few settings - namely the session start timecode and the timecode frame rate.
+To set up DAWLink for synchronization purposes only two settings are required: the session start timecode and the timecode frame rate.
 DAWLink cannot determine these settings through ReWire, so we added controls for the user to set them manually.
 In the case of Pro Tools however, session start and TC frame rate can be determined through the AAX interface so no user interaction is required.
 For the other DAWs you have to set these manually here.
 Please make sure that the TC and frame rate match your projects's settings.

 Some DAWs don't support higher frame rates than 30 fps.
 If you're using higher frame rate videos in Video Slave, you can set the frame rate of DAWLink to a frame rate of up to 60 fps manually in the UI using the dropdown menu.